hestiaAI/website.template/src/site/legal/en/index.md

 ---
 ## Impressum

-* Publisher <strong>hestia.ai LLC</strong>, registered in the Commercial Register \
+* Publisher **hestia.ai LLC**, registered in the Commercial Register \
   of the Canton of Geneva [IDE CHE-416.261.732](https://www.zefix.ch/en/search/entity/list/firm/1224854?name=hestia.ai&searchType=exact)
-* Manager <strong>Paul-Olivier Dehaye</strong>
+* Manager **Paul-Olivier Dehaye**
-* E-mail <strong>contact (at) hestia.ai</strong>
+* E-mail **contact (at) hestia.ai**

 ## Copyrights

 All content (trademarks, names, titles, logos, images, graphics, text and other elements) on this website is protected by copyright.
 Any reproduction is therefore subject to the written consent of the author.

 The various contents of the site may not be freely reproduced without the indication of the source and the explicit permission of the authors.
-Similarly, the pages of HestiaLabs’ website must not be embedded within the pages of another site.
+Similarly, the pages of Hestia.ai’s website must not be embedded within the pages of another site.

 ## Liability

-HestiaLabs’ website is compiled with the utmost care.
-Nevertheless, HestiaLabs cannot guarantee that the information contained herein is free of errors.
+Hestia.ai’s website is compiled with the utmost care.
+Nevertheless, Hestia.ai cannot guarantee that the information contained herein is free of errors.
 Liability for damages is excluded unless based on intent or gross negligence on our part.

-HestiaLabs can change the content of its websites at any time at its own discretion and without prior notice.
-HestiaLabs websites contain links to other websites.
+Hestia.ai can change the content of its websites at any time at its own discretion and without prior notice.
+Hestia.ai's website contain links to other websites.
 We are not responsible for the data protection strategy or the content of these websites.

 ## Privacy Policy